agrawal-prateek/Robot/README.md

-##### If you find any bug or any idea for further improvement in this software, you can contact me on
+##### If you find any bug or any idea for further improvement in this software, Just make a pull request or you can contact me on

 [prateekagrawal89760@gmail.com ](mailto://prateekagrawal89760@gmail.com)